inductiva/inductiva/docs-sources/how-it-works/recipes/real-time-simulation-monitoring.md

 - The relevant values must be parseable using a regex pattern (can be adjusted in the script).
 - You must know the `task_id` of the running simulation.

-This example is designed for the [OpenFOAM Quick Start guide](https://inductiva.ai/guides/openfoam/quick-start), but the approach is general.

 ## How to Use It in Your Workflow
 First, launch your Inductiva simulation.
 Once you have the `task_id` (you can get it from the Python API or copy it from the web console), you’ll need to run the monitoring script (shown below) **in parallel** to start tracking the log file.